sandy1618/dsa_sessions/.github/ISSUE_TEMPLATE/Project_Item_Template.md

 ---
 name: ⚠ Project Item
 about: Use it to add a general project item for related project.
-It will be tracked under Site-Backend Framework Project.
+It will be tracked under Progamming Management.
 title: 'Site-Backend Framework Project Item'
 labels: enhancement, help wanted
 assignees: ''